 Not knowing how and when to innovate

 Create a clear innovation roadmap: The first thing to keep in mind when balancing innovation and BAU activities is the need to align your business strategy and develop a clear roadmap for both priorities.
-This may help your team prioritize innovation efforts and understand how strategic objectives contribute to continuity and company success, without affecting daily BAU activities.
-Defining the specific problems that business functions aim to solve, the opportunities they want to pursue, and the specific benefits they want to access, can make the difference in the effort to solve the right problems at the right time.
-Also, backing big bet innovation projects rather than high volumes of smaller initiatives, and not being afraid of engaging third-party know-how early on in defining the business case can also help safely drive the right agenda.
+This may help your team prioritise innovation efforts and understand how strategic objectives contribute to continuity and company success, without affecting daily BAU activities.
+Defining the specific problems that business functions aim to solve, the opportunities they want to pursue and the specific benefits they want to access can make the difference in the effort to solve the right problems at the right time.
+Also, backing big bet innovation projects rather than high volumes of smaller initiatives and not being afraid of engaging third-party know-how early on in defining the business case can also help safely drive the right agenda.

 Lead the charge: The final idea to strike the balance between innovation and continuity is the critical role of business leadership.
 As a leader, you should set the standard as a champion for both innovation and BAU activities—inspiring teams to be the catalysts of change.
-You should also look for ways to adapt your strategies and priorities as the goals of your organization shift over time due to the changing business landscape.
+You should also look for ways to adapt your strategies and priorities as the goals of your organisation shift over time due to the changing business landscape.
 A leader owning decisions that they make, along with the openness and awareness of when to bring in outside specialist skills and teams, is pivotal to help drive operational success.
 Leaders could ask themselves questions like “what BAU systems or processes could I potentially outsource so that my teams can spend more time on greater business value-add?” and “what technical skills or capabilities do we simply not have in-house and cannot hire quick enough for?” as examples of this rational mind-set.

 Innovating internally can also be expensive and high risk.
-It doesn’t always yield the outcomes envisioned when beginning the project, and failing to maintain the continuity of core business operations is not an option.
+It doesn’t always yield the outcomes envisioned when beginning the project and failing to maintain the continuity of core business operations is not an option.
 Using an experienced Operate service provider with a successful track record of running similar complex innovation and business continuity projects, can help “de-risk” and reassure business stakeholders and teams with apprehensive attitudes towards innovation and challenging the status quo.

 Remember that innovation projects are not just about implementing the latest technologies and at times may feel like you are overfocusing on one area more strongly than the other.
-They are also about fostering a culture of creativity, collaboration, and continuous improvement.
+They are also about fostering a culture of creativity, collaboration and continuous improvement.
 Choosing the right Operate service provider who shares your vision for innovation, turns them into a strategic partner who also shares your commitment to driving long-term success for your business.

 You can find more information about leading practices for driving successful innovation and business continuity projects, in the 2023 Harvard Business Review Analytic Services paper: Next-Generation Managed Services: Journey from Cost to Value.
-To learn more about Deloitte’s Operate service capabilities and read stories from leading organizations stories, visit: Deloitte Operate services.
+To learn more about Deloitte’s Operate service capabilities and read stories from leading organisations stories, visit: Deloitte Operate services.